bombasticSlacks/Aspirant/Game/Blocks/Knowledgeable-Customs.md

 Academic
 {: .label .label-blue }

+General
+{: .label .label-green }

 Basic
 {: .label .label-purple }

 ### Knowledgeable Customs

-You're knowledgeable about the nuanced laws and customs of areas and can make [Memory](Game/Core/Intelligence#Memory) tests to know about them.
+You're knowledgeable about the nuanced laws and customs of areas and can make [Understanding](Game/Core/intelligence#Understanding) tests to know about them.